-As the waveform moves, a position indicator on the on the top of the display indicates the horizontal position of the waveform in memory.
+As the waveform moves, a position indicator on the top of the display indicates the horizontal position of the waveform in memory.

-Position
+Reset Horizontal Position

-Reset Horizontal 1.
-To reset the horizontal position, press the Acquire key and then press Reset H Position to 0s from the bottom menu.
+1. To reset the horizontal position, press the Acquire key and then press Reset H Position to 0s from the bottom menu.